2017-2018 Termly Overview

 Year 5 Parents Information Meeting 2017-2018

-This term children will continue their studies of Christianity and Islam in order to develop their understanding of our wider community.
+This term children will continue their studies of Islam, and then move on to Hinduism in RE order to further develop their understanding of our wider community.

 We look forward to working with you to support your child’s learning.